tiansiyuan/kubeflow-docs/docs/install/monitor.rst

 Set up Prometheus
 """""""""""""""""

-Deploying a Prometheus stack may seem like a complex undertaking, but leveraging the Helm package manager, along with the Prometheus Operator and kube-prometheus projects, can simplify the process.
-The Operator leverages predefined configurations and dashboards for Prometheus and Grafana, while the Helm prometheus-operator chart facilitates the installation of Prometheus Operator and all other necessary components, resulting in a comprehensive cluster monitoring solution.
+Deploying a Prometheus stack may seem a complex task, but leveraging the Helm package manager, along with the Prometheus Operator and kube-prometheus projects, can simplify the process.
+The Operator leverages predefined configurations and dashboards for Prometheus and Grafana, while the Helm prometheus-operator chart facilitates the installation of Prometheus Operator and all other needed components, resulting in a comprehensive monitoring solution.

-First, add the helm repo:
+First, add the Helm repo:

 .. code-block:: shell

     $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts

-Now, search for the available prometheus charts:
+Then, search for available prometheus charts:

 .. code-block:: shell

     $ helm repo update
     $ helm search repo kube-prometheus

-Once you've located which the version of the chart to use, inspect the chart so we can modify the settings:
+After you locate which version of the chart to use, inspect the chart to modify the settings:

 .. code-block:: shell

     $ helm inspect values prometheus-community/kube-prometheus-stack > /tmp/kube-prometheus-stack.values

-Next, we'll need to edit the values file to change the port at which the Prometheus server service is available.
+Next, edit the values file to change the port on which the Prometheus service is available.
 In the prometheus instance section of the chart, change the service type from ClusterIP to LoadBalancer.
-This will allow the Prometheus server to be accessible at external ip address.
+This allows the Prometheus server to be accessible at an external IP address.

 .. code-block:: shell